I beg to move,

 I am sorry, but I am constrained by time.

 The issue now arising is the question of who will pay for the £14 billion project.
-It cannot be the airline user in its totality, as this will clearly take away from the viability of routes by upping the price and putting people off the service.
+It cannot be the airline user in its totality, as this will clearly and undoubtedly take away from the viability of routes by upping the price and putting people off the service.
 I mentioned earlier about the air cargo.
 I had a quick conversation with a member of my staff, who was looking for the cheapest trip.
 That was the trip to Heathrow and it was also at night time, so for a girlies’ weekend away they were able to do that.
 I suggest to hon.
 Members here that, if they want to reciprocate and go to Belfast, we are very happy for that to happen.

 The price very much indicates what happens when it comes to who pays.
 Heathrow passenger charges have trebled in the last decade.
 We cannot afford any increase.
 I look to the Minister for a very careful response.
 I support the expansion and register concern about the cost going completely to the end user.
 That is why I am asking the Government to step in and ensure that, as opposed to a little increase, simply no increase is acceptable.